asdacap/agvc/MyLog.md

 culprit is minimongo or the publish/subscribe cycle that runs every 200 milisecond.
 The subscription already had been tuned to run every minute.
 So its probably an issue minimongo.
 I guess realtime update came at a cost.

+I've splitted each reading type into its own collection.
+With that I can combine some subscription.
+Unfortunately, no change in client cpu usage can be seen.